perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

     (like turning "this & that" to and from "this%20%26%20that").

--   `HTML::Entities`: Functions for HTML-escaping and HTML-unescaping strings (like turning "C. & E. BrontÃ«" to and from "C. &amp; E.
+-   `HTML::Entities`: Functions for HTML-escaping and HTML-unescaping strings (like turning "C. & E. Brontë" to and from "C. &amp; E.
     Bront&euml;").

 -   `HTML::TokeParser` and `HTML::TreeBuilder`: Classes for parsing